Grace Coleman: Early life and education

 Coleman was born at Effiduase in the Ashanti Region of Ghana.
 She attended Wesley Girls High School from 1962, she obtained her Ordinary and Advanced Level certificates and continued her education at the University of Ghana, Legon, where she studied Economics and obtained a Bachelor's degree.
 Coleman earned her master's degree at Vanderbilt University in the United States of America in 1979, and also achieved a certificate in Leadership and Development at Harvard University in 1998.

 Career

 From 1968 to 1974, Coleman worked with the Ghana Commercial Bank (GCB), Ejisu branch in Kumasi, where she rose to become the branch manager, and between 1975 and 1980, she was a Senior Economic Officer at the Ministry of Finance and Economic Planning.

 She was Ghana's Ambassador to the Netherlands from 1980 to 1982 during the Limann administration.
-She became a teacher, from 1983 to 1991, and became a senior lecturer at the Institute for Training in Inter Cultural Management in Holland.
+She became a teacher, from 1983 to 1991, and became a senior lecturer at the Institute for Training in Intercultural Management in Holland.

 Coleman was a Deputy Minister of Finance and Economic Planning in the first term of the Kufuor administration.